Basementsaver Emergency Backup Sump Pumps By Aquamedic

 The absolute ultimate innovation in basement flood protection...

-HP-Series pumps offer the same high efficiency performance as my proven WP series pumps, but at much higher pressure!
-They only cost a little more, and when your water pressure continuously exceeds 90 PSI I strongly recommend you purchase an HP1, HP2 or HP3 water powered backup pump, for optimum pumping performance!
+HP-Series pumps offer the same high efficiency performance as our proven WP series pumps, but at much higher pressure!
+They only cost a little more, and when your water pressure continuously exceeds 100psi you should choose an HP-Series water powered backup pump, for optimum pumping performance!

 HP-Series Easy Installation